epam/fonda/doc/HlaTypingFastqWorkflow.md

 ### Overall workflow description

-**HlaTyping_Fastq** is DNA sequencing data for genomic HLA type prediction using fastq data.
+**HlaTyping_Fastq** works with DNA sequencing data for genomic HLA type prediction using fastq data.

 The workflow provides the following available tools for each analytic step: